ni/niveristand-custom-device-build-tools/README.md

 - Pull requests may be squashed on merge.

 ## License
-The NI VeriStand Custom Device Testing Tools are licensed under an MIT-style license (see LICENSE).
+The NI VeriStand Custom Device Build Tools are licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.